 Mary is a North American citizen who lives in Peru with her husband.
-In this testimony she tells us about her involvement with a women’s prison in Lima.
+In this testimony she tells us about her involvement with a Lima women’s prison.
 Thank you, Mary!!!

 I came to Peru 9 years ago with my husband with a Mission from Minnesota.

 My involvement with women prisoners started about 5 years ago.
 I basically work behind the scenes, collecting donations for the girls, doing some of the shopping, collecting the money that parents send and bringing it in.
 I tape e-mails that families send and take them to the prisoners.
 My colleagues and I go to the prison on Wednesdays and Thursdays.
 On Thursdays we read the Bible with the prisoners.
 We have another lady named Sally who works with music, while Jenny takes care of all the paper work to get permissions to enter the prison and bring stuff in.